This post may contain Affiliate Links. Please see my Disclaimer for more details.

 To make this comforting dish, you will need the following key ingredients:

-Oxtails.
 Oxtails get incredibly tender when braised in a flavorful stew-like this recipe and have a flavor profile similar to beef short ribs.
 You’re going to love them!

-Tomato sauce.
 Tomato sauce serves as the base of our flavorful stew, along with our chili water to thin it out a bit.

-Vegetables.
 We’ll be using the holy trinity of Cajun-Creole cooking, a combination of onions, celery stalks, and bell pepper, and fresh garlic for this dish.
 The vegetables add a ton of flavor and aromatics.

-Dried Guajillo chiles.
 These have a sweet, tangy, and smoky flavor that brings a lot to this dish.

 How to Make Creole Oxtail Recipe

-- Heat a heavy-bottomed saucepan (or skillet) over medium-high heat and toast Guajillo chiles for 15-30 seconds per side, then place in hot water for 20 minutes.
+Heat a heavy-bottomed saucepan (or skillet) over medium-high heat and toast Guajillo chiles for 15-30 seconds per side, then place in hot water for 20 minutes.

-- In the same saucepan, allow it to get hot enough that it slightly smokes.
+In the same saucepan, allow it to get hot enough that it slightly smokes.
 Season oxtails with Creole seasoning, then add oil to the skillet and sear the oxtails for 3-4 minutes on each side, followed by 30 seconds on all sides.

-- Transfer the oxtails from the saucepan to the Instant Pot, along with onions, bell pepper, celery, salt, and pepper.
+Transfer the oxtails from the saucepan to the Instant Pot, along with onions, bell pepper, celery, salt, and pepper.
 Cook for 2 minutes, then add garlic and bay leaf.

-- Remove the chiles from the hot water after 20 minutes and add them to a blender.
+Remove the chiles from the hot water after 20 minutes and add them to a blender.
 Save 1 cup of the chile water and add it to the blender with the chiles, along with tomato sauce and spices, then blitz for a minute until the sauce is smooth.

-- Pour sauce over oxtails in the Instant Pot, then seal the lid and set to pressure cook for 90 minutes.
+Pour sauce over oxtails in the instant pot, then seal the lid and set to pressure cook for 90 minutes.
 The oxtails should be fork tender when done.
 Garnish with fresh parsley and serve with rice.

-Recipe Tips and Tricks
+Recipe Pro, Substitutions, Tips and Tricks

-Here are some of my top tips and tricks to help you make this dish:
+Here are some of my top tips and tricks to help you make these fork-tender oxtails:

 - Make sure you sear the oxtails on all sides before tossing them into the Instant Pot.
 Searing your oxtails is a critical step in achieving a fantastic depth of flavor.
 That color equals flavor, as beef cooked without first being seared tends to come out looking a bit gray with a bland taste.